-If you reside somewhere with a lot of rain and snow, have kids or roommates, or own a lot of sporting equipment, you know the need for a mudroom.
-Whether you need full-on mudroom ideas or live in a small city abode with only a tiny entrance and just need some stylish storage, having the right organizational pieces to keep clutter at bay is a game-changer.
+If you reside somewhere with rain and snow, have kids or roommates, or own plenty of sporting equipment, you're probably familiar with the need for a mudroom.
+But whether you don't have a mudroom at all (and your entryway takes on the clutter) or your space is just lacking the right organizational pieces, the best stylish storage can be a game-changer.
 Designing this space in a chic way can set the tone for the rest of your home as a place where form meets function—even if you live in a small city abode without a proper entry.

 Create a Cubby Room

-If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids and messy adults to stay organized.
-There's a coat rack for umbrellas, hats, outerwear, baskets for dirty footwear, and a bench for bags.
-We also love how the tiling and the white walls create flow from this room to the next.
+If you have a large family or live with a few roommates, creating a system like a cubby room will make it much easier for kids (and even adults) to keep your mudroom organized.
+There's a coat rack for umbrellas, hats, and outerwear, baskets for dirty footwear, and a bench for bags.
+We also love how the tilework and white walls create flow from this room to the next.

 Be Strategic With Furniture

-This is the perfect example of a chic, elevated entryway that's also optimized for storage.
-When you don't have a mudroom to keep your dirty outerwear hidden in the back of the home, opt for a structurally open console table that allows you to put storage baskets underneath.
-That way, you can make sure your surfaces are designated for tabletop décor, rather than throwing all your raincoats on it.
+This is the perfect example of a chic, elevated entryway that's optimized for storage.
+When you don't have a mudroom to keep your dirty outerwear hidden in the back of the home, opt for a structurally open entry console table that allows you to tuck baskets underneath.
+Proper storage lets your surfaces host tabletop décor rather than becoming a landing area for raincoats and other daily necessities.

 Keep It Simple